lindhor/geoportal-server-catalog-wiki/Group-Access-Configuration.md

-## Configure Geoportal Server to use Group Access

  Group access allow metadata to be accessed only by certain group of users.
 This page describes group access related configuration within Geoportal Server.